ysun98/Contributions/CONTRIBUTING.md

 To contribute a _Bioconductor_ package

-1. Open a [new issue](../../issues/new) in this GitHub repository.
-The new issue requires a link to an existing [GitHub repository][2] containing your package.
+1. Create your own [GitHub repository][2], containing source code structured as an _R_ package.

+2. [Open a new issue][5].
+Complete the issue by adding the link to your repository, and confirming that you understand the review process, package guidelines, and maintainer responsibilities.

-2. [Add a webhook][3] to your repository.
+3. [Add a webhook][3] to your repository.
 The webhook means that any commit to the default (typically 'master') branch automatically triggers a new package build.

-Here's what will happen when you do that:
+Here's what will happen:

 * A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.

 * The package will be submitted to the _Bioconductor_ build system.
-The system will build your package, using the 'devel' version of _Bioconductor_, on three platforms (Linux, Mac OS X, and Windows).
-A link to a build report will be appended to the new package issue.
+The system will build and check your package, using the 'devel' version of _Bioconductor_, on three platforms (Linux, Mac OS X, and Windows).
+The system will check out your package from GitHub.
+It will then run `R CMD build` to create a 'tarball' of your source code, vignettes, and man pages.
+It will run `R CMD check` on the tarball, to ensure that the package conforms to standard _R_ programming best practices.
+Finally, the build system will run `R CMD BiocCheck` to ensure that the package conforms to _Bioconductor_ [BiocCheck][4] standards.
+After these steps are complete, a link to a build report will be appended to the new package issue.
+Avoid surprises by running these checks on your package, under the 'devel' version of _Bioconductor_, before submitting your package.

 * If the build report indicates problems, modify your package and commit changes to the default branch of your GitHub repository.
 Committing to the default branch will trigger another build report.
 If there are problems that you do not understand, seek help on the [bioc-devel][9] mailing list.

-* A _Bioconductor_ team member will be assigned as primary reviewer of your package.
-Other _Bioconductor_ developers and users with domain expertise are actively encouraged to provide additional community commentary.
+* Once your package builds and checks without errors or (avoidable) warnings, a _Bioconductor_ team member will be assigned as primary reviewer of your package.
+Other _Bioconductor_ developers and users with domain expertise are encouraged to provide additional community commentary.
 Reviewers will add comments to the issue you created.

-* You will respond to the issues raised by the reviewers.
+* Respond to the issues raised by the reviewers.
 You _must_ respond to the primary reviewer, and are strongly encouraged to consider community commentary.
-Typically your response will involve code modifications; commit these to the default branch of the GitHub repository to trigger subsequent builds.
-When you have addressed all concerns, add additional text to the new package issue to explain your response.
+Typically your response will involve code modifications; commit these to the default branch of your GitHub repository to trigger subsequent builds.
+When you have addressed all concerns, add a comment to the issue created in step 2 to explain your response.

 * The reviewer will assess your responses, perhaps suggesting further modifications or clarification.
 The reviewer will then accept your package for inclusion in _Bioconductor_, or decline it.

-* If your package is accepted, it will be added to _Bioconductor_'s source control repository and to the nightly 'devel' builds.
+* If your package is accepted, it will be added to _Bioconductor_'s Subversion source control repository and to the nightly 'devel' builds.
+All packages in the 'devel' branch of the repository are 'released' to the user community once every six months, in approximately April and October.

 * Once the review process is complete, the issue you created will be closed.
 All updates to your package will be through the _Bioconductor_ [Subversion repository][10] (optionally,